Topical Maps Entities How It Works

 Practical scripts, decision aids and an evidence-based flowchart clinicians can use to personalize calcium recommendations.

-Content Strategy for Calcium & Bone Health: Timing, Forms & Interactions
+Content strategy and topical authority plan for Calcium & Bone Health: Timing, Forms & Interactions

 The recommended SEO content strategy for Calcium & Bone Health: Timing, Forms & Interactions is the hub-and-spoke topical map model: one comprehensive pillar page on Calcium & Bone Health: Timing, Forms & Interactions, supported by 27 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Calcium & Bone Health: Timing, Forms & Interactions — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Calcium & Bone Health: Timing, Forms & Interactions.

 33